 Quality Versus Grade

 There is a big difference between quality and grade.
 A product can be high-grade (high-end) or low-grade (low-end).
-A low-grade product is perfectly acceptable, as long as it fulfils requirements.
+A low-grade product is perfectly acceptable, as long as it fulfills requirements.

 On the other hand, a low-quality product is always a problem and never acceptable.
 Every item produced must be of high quality regardless of its grade; no one wants a low-quality product.